RouleThomas/Akizu_Lab/001_EZH1_project/019__RNAseq_ESC_V1/labnote.md

 --> There should be ways to investigate the list of isoforms more carefully but I m just gonna do a GO..
   --> **Gene list of interest**: Gene with isforom switch and a functional consequence (loss of coding potential... etc..) `output/IsoformSwitchAnalyzeR_kallisto/significant_isoforms_dIF01qval05switchConsequencesGeneTRUE__[OEKO or KO]_geneSymbol.txt`
+    --> Check in `001*/018*` whether these genes are bound with EZH1 (Venn overlap using consens peak does ot show high overlap)

 --> **IsoformSwitchAnalyzeR evaluates changes within each isoform, so the X chromosome doesn’t bias the overall analysis**.
 I can simply exclude isoform switches detected on chrX.